Introduction to Fog Computing

 The main idea behind Fog computing is to improve efficiency and reduce the amount of data transported to the cloud for processing, analysis and storage.
 But it also used for security, performance and business logical reasons.

 The metaphor fog originates from the idea of a cloud closer to the ground.
 A cloud service closer to the data sources.
-During 2015 Microsoft, Cisco, Intel and a couple of other enterprises were gathered in a joint consortium to push for the idea of Fog Computing.
+During 2015 Microsoft, Cisco, Intel and a couple of other enterprises were gathered in a joint consortium to push for the idea of Fog Computing, called Open Fog Consortium.
+The consortium merged with Industrial Internet Consortium in 2018 as there was a significant overlap between the two groups.

-Open Fog Consortium is today one of the largest communities that spreads knowledge about the benefits of Fog Computing.
-Their mission is to develop an open reference architecture and convey the business value of fog computing.
+The Industrial Internet Consortium is today one of the largest communities that spreads knowledge about the benefits of Fog Computing, Edge Computing and Industrial Internet technologies, use-cases and benefits.

 Edge devices, sensors, and applications generate an enormous amount of data on a daily basis.
-The data producing devices are often to simple or don´t have the resources to perform necessary analytics or machine-learning tasks.
+The data-producing devices are often too simple or don't have the resources to perform necessary analytics or machine-learning tasks.
 They just produce information to the cloud.

 The Cloud has the power and ability to manage these computing tasks.
 But the cloud is often too far away to process the data and respond in time.
-Connecting all the endpoints directly to the cloud is not an option.
-Though sending raw data over the internet can have privacy, security and legal implications.
+Connecting all the endpoints directly to the cloud is often not an option.
+Sending raw data over the internet can have privacy, security and legal implications besides the obvious cost impact of bandwidth and cloud services.

 In the Fog Computing architecture, the processing takes place in a smart device close to the source.
-It can be raspberryPI, gateway or a router.
-Where the software reduce the amount of data sent to the cloud and takes action depending on the business logic applied in the Fog Node.
-In order to improve the work of the data source.
+It can be an IoT gateway, a router or on-premise server, where the software reduces the amount of data sent to the cloud and takes action depending on the business logic applied in the Fog Node.